 If you are planning to visit Grindelwald, Switzerland, and are looking for some information about things to do and places to visit in Grindelwald, you have come to the right place.
 Below you will find all the information you will need while in Grindelwald.
-As a note, we visited the majority of these places with a 2-year-old so this guide is totally family-friendly.
+As a note, we visited most of these places with a 2-year-old, so this guide is family-friendly.

-In this post, you can learn about what to do in Grindelwald and how to do it, but also where to stay, and what day trips you should look into.
+In this post, you can learn what to do in Grindelwald and how to do it, where to stay, and what day trips you should look into.

 I hope you find this information helpful and enjoy your visit to Grindelwald as much as we enjoyed ours.